On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Background and overview

+Computationally, when the graphs are allowed to be weighted, directed and loopy, the graph matching problem is equivalent to the NP-hard quadratic assignment problem.
+Even the simpler graph isomorphism problem---determining if two graphs are isomorphic---is NP-intermediate (see \citet{babai2016graph} for the remarkable proof of the quasipolynomial time complexity of the problem).
+This combination of utility and complexity has led to a huge number of approximate graph matching algorithms in the literature; see, for example, \citet{VogConLyzPodKraHarFisVogPri2015,klau2009new,final,regal,Gross2011OPAN,isorankn,netalign,fast,kergm}.

-One particular branch of algorithms (see, for example, \cite{VogConLyzPodKraHarFisVogPri2015,sgm,kergm,saad2021graph}) proceeds by relaxing the combinatorial graph matching problem to a continuous optimization problem via relaxing the permutation matrix constraint to the set of doubly-stochastic matrices (e.g. see Section~\ref{section:fwm}).
-This constrained, continuous optimization problem can then be approximately solved via the Frank-Wolfe method \cite{FW} or a fast approximation thereof (see for example \cite{cuturi2013sinkhorn,kergm,saad2021graph}), and the relaxed solution is projected to the nearest feasible point in the original combinatorial problem.
-These Frank-Wolfe-based algorithms empirically provide excellent performance, especially in the presence of seeded vertices (ie. when some of a natural correspondence is known a-priori).
+One particular branch of algorithms (see, for example, \citet{VogConLyzPodKraHarFisVogPri2015,sgm,kergm,saad2021graph}) proceeds by relaxing the combinatorial graph matching problem to a continuous optimization problem via relaxing the permutation matrix constraint to the set of doubly-stochastic matrices (e.g. see Section~\ref{section:fwm}).
+This constrained, continuous optimization problem can then be approximately solved via the Frank-Wolfe method \citet{FW} or a fast approximation thereof (see for example \citet{cuturi2013sinkhorn,kergm,saad2021graph}), and the relaxed solution is projected to the nearest feasible point in the original combinatorial problem.
+These Frank-Wolfe-based algorithms empirically provide excellent performance, especially in the presence of seeded vertices (i.e.~when some of a natural correspondence is known a priori).

+In the present work, we consider the problem of finding the best-matched pair of subgraphs---of a fixed order---in a pair of graphs, simultaneously optimally aligning these subgraphs, also incorporating any seeds; this {\it seeded subgraph-subgraph matching problem} is described in Section~\ref{sec:ssgmp}.
+When there is a correlated core in the two graphs to be matched, then the seeded subgraph-subgraph matching problem can be used to identify the core as well as the correspondence between the core vertices across the graphs.